Authentic Lessons for 21st Century Learning

 Pythagor-eatin' Theorem

-Constructing Pythagorean Theorem
+Constructing the Pythagorean Theorem

-Cacey Wells, Lindsay Hawkins | Published: May 17th, 2022 by K20 Center
+Cacey Wells, Lindsay Hawkins | Published: January 29th, 2026 by K20 Center

 • Grade Level Grade Level 7th, 8th